Changing careers, especially when you dive into an entirely new industry, is never easy.

 It is also the first Singapore skincare brand to be stocked internationally at beauty retailer Sephora in 2013.

 From banking to F&B: John Chen, Lee Yue Xian, Paladin Hsu and Selene Ong

 These two married couples are bankers, who also ran successful poké bowl chain Aloha Poké on the sidelines.

-Attributing their success to effective time management, delegation and synergies in their partnership, they’re also big believers of empowering staff and grooming them to handle bigger projects.
+Attributing their success to effective time management, delegation and synergies in their partnership, they’re also big believers in empowering staff and grooming them to handle bigger projects.

 “Each partner is responsible for a specific subset of the business.
 They will debate, even argue, on all important matters, but will ultimately defer to the decision of partner-in-charge of that area.”

 “I made the shift when I knew I couldn’t run Ohsofickle.
 My mother was in this line so I thought it’d be good to start something with her and learn a new skill,” she says in a write-up by Vulcan Post.